 The first po’boy sandwich that I ate was at my aunt’s house, back when she lived in Minnesota.

-At that time, I was very young and didn’t like the idea of these little crustaceans.
-I mean, it looked like a little creature.
-And at that age, the idea of eating something that looked like itself when it was alive was way too scary to me.
+At that time, I was very young and didn’t like the look of these little crustaceans.
+And at that age, the idea of eating something that looked nearly the same as it did when it was alive was way too scary to me.

 My aunt happened to live in New Orleans for a very long time, and she would often miss those flavors.
-Whenever family came to visit, I think she liked to bust it out just to have an excuse to make something with the taste of home, in big batches.
+Whenever family came to visit, I think she relished having an excuse to make something with the taste of home, in big batches.

 This was my first traditional po’boy experience, and my friends, it was oh-so-tasty.